 TrueCrypt is a completely free encryption software that can create virtual encrypted disks (volumes) on both internal and external drives and encrypt whole system partitions or disks (the ones where Windows is installed).

-TrueCrypt is a very good program that helps to keep your data secure in case your computer or some external device (USB drive, for example) is lost or stolen: even the FBI has no capabilities to decrypt it.
+TrueCrypt is a very good program that helps to keep your data secure in case your computer or some external device (USB drive, for example) is lost or stolen.

 - Creates a virtual encrypted disk within a file and mounts it as a real disk.